rlynotJacquesL/Bad-Flipper/README.md

 # Bad-Flipper
-BadUSB/BT Payloads for Flipper Zero.
+BadUSB Scripts and Sub-GHz Signals for Flipper Zero.

 Disclaimer: